fleef-me/TgBackUP/README.rst

 Installation
 ------------

-Windows (for UNIX-like systems use files without "cmd" )
+Windows (for UNIX-like systems use similar files without "cmd" )

  1. Unpack the project in a directory convenient for you, go to it.
  2. Start install.cmd.